 Valon: The main thing is the timeline.
 The one we have designed is completely unique.
-Timelines in traditional scheduling software seem copy & pasted from each other and they are pretty static.
-What we’ve built is more fluid timeline.
+Timelines in traditional scheduling software seem to be a copy & paste from each other and they are pretty static.
+What we’ve built is a more fluid timeline.

 The width of the shift is identical to its duration, depicting: